City of Little Rock Master Plan

 ACS did an incredible job for Housing First.
 We were impressed by their work and who they are as people.
 Thank you on behalf of the hundreds of people who won’t be living on the streets and in shelters in the near future. ”

-When Cleveland leaders wanted to increase access to and quality of preschool for 3- and 4 four-year-olds, ACS helped them create a highly acclaimed model, build local support, and raise the profile of their work across the state and the nation.
+When Cleveland, Ohio, leaders wanted to increase access to and quality of preschool for 3- and 4 four-year-olds, ACS helped create a highly acclaimed model, build local support, and raise the profile of their work across the state and the nation.

 How we did it: In a three-pronged approach, ACS planned, facilitated and helped to implement PRE4CLE’s communication and advocacy strategy, and developed and raised awareness of the organization.

-- Advocacy.
-ACS created the guiding strategy for PRE4CLE’s local, state and federal advocacy efforts, coordinated activities for all PRE4CLE partners and took the lead on direct lobbying to raise awareness, funding and policy support.
+3. Advocacy.
+ACS created the guiding strategy for PRE4CLE’s local, state, and federal advocacy efforts, coordinated activities for all PRE4CLE partners and took the lead on direct lobbying to raise awareness, funding, and policy support.

 Outcomes to date: